 How to Stay Sober?

 Upholding your sobriety is a methodical and continuous process.
 Even though you’ve already been detoxified and completed the rehabilitation treatment, much work still needs to be done.
-Consciously changing your lifestyle and incorporating healthy habits prove to be the easiest and most successful ways of maintaining your sobriety.
+Consciously changing your lifestyle and incorporating healthy habits prove to be the easiest and most successful way of maintaining your sobriety.

 Breaking free from the clutches of drug addiction is no joke.
 If you’ve succeeded in doing this, you deserve all the pats on the back this world can give.
 But the journey to sobriety does not end here.
 As human beings, we are subject to the various temptations of worldly things, illicit drugs included.
 But do not fret, there are ways to shrug yourself off of these urges.